Starcounter/Docs/guides/network/middleware/README.md

 This middleware class checks if the HTML is a full document, or essentially if it starts with a `<!DOCTYPE html>`.
 If it's not a full HTML document, it wraps the existing HTML inside the body of an HTML document that contains the following:

-1. A `puppet-client` element to create a WebSocket connection
+1. A `palindrom-client` element to create a WebSocket connection
 2. Import links to the Starcounter custom elements `starcounter-include` and `starcounter-debug-aid`
 3. Import links to the outside libraries Polymer and Bootstrap
 4. The session URL which makes it possible for PuppetJs to request the relevant JSON in a future request